Julie Hambleton

 3. Lettuce Tea for Sleep

 Puerto Rican grandmothers boiled lettuce leaves in water, added a bit of sugar, and then let the mixture cool before giving it to the child to drink before bed.
-This remedy had a tiny bit of scientific basis, as lettuce contains a natural chemical compound called lactucarium, which is believed to induce sleep.
+This remedy had a tiny scientific basis, as lettuce contains a natural chemical compound called lactucarium, which is believed to induce sleep.
 Depending on how severe your insomnia is, this may or may not help you.
 (3)

 4. Onion and Garlic Cough Syrup

 Dominican Republic’s grandmothers would boil a blend of onion, garlic, and honey that served as a cough suppressant, throat soother, and decongestant.
-Honey, especially, has a property to coat the throat and is proven to be a helpful cough suppressant for children over one year old.
+Honey, especially, has a property to coat the throat and is proven to be a helpful cough suppressant for children over one-year-old.
 While this trick hasn’t been studied much, anecdotal evidence shows that it does help.
 From what we know of the antibacterial properties of onion, garlic, and honey, this is not surprising.
 (4)

 5. Parsley and Olive Oil for Constipation